SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

 ### Adjust Semantic Types

 1. Each entity (tables and views) have a property called `Semantic Usage`.
 This property is used to indicate the type of data contained in the entity.
-Select the table `T_SalesOrderItems_<USER_ID>` and set the Semantic Usage to `Fact`.
+Select the table `T_SalesOrderItems` and set the Semantic Usage to `Fact`.
 This indicates that your entity contains numerical measures that can be analyzed.
 2. Drag the measures `GROSSAMOUNT`, `NETAMOUNT`, `TAXAMOUNT` and `QUANTITY` from the **Attributes** section into the **Measures** section

   ![SalesOrders_MeasuresAndAttributes](./images-dsp_modeling_2-create-relationships/DS_SO_Items.png)